Nikfilk2030/Telegram_bot_weather_prediction/README.md

 # Overall Prewiew

-This bot @Weather_prediction_FCS_bot can give you weather forecast for the nearest future and can also predict it using machine learning algorythm
+This bot @Weather_prediction_FCS_bot can give you weather forecast for the nearest future and can also predict it using machine learning algorythm.
+You can also watch a short presentation: https://youtu.be/oCVzAaHioPw

 # Description: